 - Don't include nuts, raisins, popcorn, raw vegetables, unpeeled fruits, or peanut butter in homemade baby foods for children under the age of 2.

-- Don't add honey to homemade baby foods for children under the age of 1 year due to potential contraction of infant botulism.
+- Don't add honey to homemade baby foods for children under the age of 1 year due to the potential contraction of infant botulism.

-- Don't make homemade baby foods with beets, spinach, collards or turnip greens for babies under 1 year of age due to high concentrations of naturally-occurring nitrates which can reduce the baby's hemoglobin.
+- Don't make homemade baby foods with beets, spinach, collards, or turnip greens for babies under 1 year of age due to high concentrations of naturally-occurring nitrates which can reduce the baby's hemoglobin.